Bradley Cooper applauds Lawrence's attack on Hollywood pay gap

-LOS ANGELES, Oct 14 (Reuters) - Actor Bradley Cooper applauded his frequent co-star Jennifer Lawrence on Wednesday for speaking out about Hollywood’s gender pay gap and said it was high time to start fixing the problem.
+LOS ANGELES (Reuters) - Actor Bradley Cooper applauded his frequent co-star Jennifer Lawrence on Wednesday for speaking out about Hollywood’s gender pay gap and said it was high time to start fixing the problem.

 Cooper, speaking to Reuters at a promotional event for his latest film “Burnt,” said it was “fantastic” that Lawrence had taken up the cause and that her popularity gave her a great “platform.”